hoplon/castra/README.md

 #### Hoplon Example:

 Using the server and client code above, we can make a little webapp that shows us the contents of a record.

-The user interface will display the current record and allow the user to enter a record id in a text input and click submit to view a different record.
+* The user interface will display the current record at the top of the page.
+* The user may enter an id into a text input to view a different record.

 ```clojure
 (page "index.html"